FRANCAIS

 All tutorials must be presented in English.

-Tutorial proposals should be submitted in plain ASCII by 31 October 1997 to: inet-abstracts@isoc.org.
+Tutorial proposals should be submitted in plain ASCII by 31 October 1997to: inet-abstracts@isoc.org.

 Each tutorial proposal must contain the following information: